 Satellite images have proved valuable for quantifying the exposure of the sea surface and coastal regions to night-time lighting (Aubrecht et al., 2008; Davies et al., 2014; Mazor et al., 2013; Zhao et al., 2018), however marine organism life histories play out in pelagic and benthic habitats that experience artificial light undetectable to satellite remote sensing technologies.
 Using a combination of sea surface mapping and radiative transfer modelling, we were able to produce high resolution (10m) maps of artificial light on the seafloor that captured: i) the effect of wavelength and locally relevant in situ optical water properties on the transmission of artificial light through seawater; ii) spatially variable seabed bathymetry which affects the path length of artificial light to the seafloor; iii) temporal variability in this path length due to local tidal conditions; iv) the natural background irradiance due to stars and the Milky Way; and v) the influence of cloud cover on the sea surface distribution of artificial light.

 We are confident that our estimates are rigorously derived, and do not overestimate exposure to artificial light in the marine habitats of the survey region.
 They may however underestimate artificial light exposure for the following reasons, and as such should be considered conservative.
-Firstly, low irradiances recorded at the furthest extents of the survey region pushed the limits of our radiometers sensitivity.
+Firstly, low irradiances recorded at the furthest extents of the survey region pushed the limits of our radiometers’ sensitivity.
 Consequently, we may have overestimated the natural background irradiances and in correcting for these, underestimated sea surface irradiances.
-Secondly, our seafloor irradiances account for the optical properties of a temperate estuarine water body during a snapshot in time, September 2018 phytoplankton bloom.
+Secondly, our seafloor irradiances account for the optical properties of a temperate estuarine water body during a snapshot in time, September 2018 during a phytoplankton (Noctiluca Scintillans) bloom.
 Water column concentrations of optically active constituents (chlorophyll, CDOM, particulates) are strongly seasonal, and even within seasons highly variable meteorological drivers such as precipitation, natural light history, wind-speed and temperature, can have a large bearing.
 The results presented here, although modelled using input measurements representative of those historically observed in this location (Smyth et al., 2010), may be an underestimate for times of the year where the water column is clearer.